MarkPajak/Thesaurus/README.md

 # Thesaurus
 Create an interactive glossary for any web text...

-This library auutomatically incorporates bootstrap-popover html into a block of text where terms are found that match entries in a pre-populated thesaurus.
+This library automatically incorporates bootstrap-popover html into a block of text where terms are found that match entries in a pre-populated thesaurus.
 This code has been implemented in touch screen kiosks for museums where the thesaurus.JSON is generated directly from a database managed by curators, and the text presented to museum visitors is augmented with term descriptions.

 # Dependencies: